joaodsimoes/TFTP-CLIENT/README.md

 # TFTP-CLIENT

-A simple implementation of the client-side of  TFTP for a university assignement.
+A simple implementation of the client-side of  TFTP following RFC1350 (https://tools.ietf.org/html/rfc1350).
-It is incomplete since the Client only sends WRQ to the server as opposed to WRQ AND RRQ.
+It is incomplete since the Client only sends WRQ to the server as opposed to both WRQ and RRQ.